Wise Online - View Week

 This week there is an opportunity to practice Regulating Practices.
 These practices are designed for moments of overwhelm, out of control, anxiousness or stress.
 They are designed help you return to your Window of Tolerance- a place where things feel calm, easy, balanced and where things feel just right.

-***As best you can try not to judge any sensations or unpleasant feelings/ emotions that arise.
+As best you can try not to judge any sensations or unpleasant feelings/ emotions that arise.
 Try to bring a level of curiosity to each moment as it unfolds.
 If you notice your mind wandering remember that is a normal habit of the mind.
 Just come back to the felt sense of the breath in the body.
-It may be good to write down where the mind went to when it wandered away.
+It may be good to notice where the mind goes to when it wanders away.